Coronary Artery Disease in Women

 , or heart disease, occurs when arteries that supply blood to your heart become narrow or blocked.
 CAD is caused by plaque (cholesterol, fat, and other substances) that builds up in your arteries.
 Oxygen cannot get to your heart when your arteries narrow or become blocked, which may be life-threatening.

-- Tight, heavy, or burning feeling in your chest
+- Chest pain or a tight, heavy, burning feeling in your chest

 - Pain in your back, neck, stomach, or jaw